turingschool/mod-0-curriculum/homework/index.md

 When you've finished your homework for a given session, and you're looking for something to do, you can always rely on the mod 1 pre-work as that outlet!
 Just find the link in the sidebar for your program.

-Click [here](https://www.youtube.com/playlist?list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt) for some review videos to help with some of the concepts we go over in mod 0.
+Click [here](https://www.youtube.com/playlist?list=PL1Y67f0xPzdMFq2S1bK7E7veT_BbK-zjt) for some review videos to help with some of the concepts we go over in mod 0 and the mod 1 pre-work